Navajo trading posts

 Navajo trading posts flourished on the Navajo Indian Reservation in Arizona, New Mexico, and Utah from 1868 until about 1970.
 Trading posts, usually owned by non-Navajos, were the origin of many populated places on the reservation.
 They were often the center of commercial, cultural, and social life for the Navajos.
 At their peak in the first half of the 20th century about 100 trading posts were scattered around the reservation.
-The most important items and items traded and sold by the Navajo to the traders were wool, sheep and goat skins, and woven textiles.
+The most important items traded and sold by the Navajo to the traders were wool, sheep and goat skins, and woven textiles.
 The most important items purchased by the Navajo at the trading posts were flour, sugar, coffee, tobacco, cloth, and canned goods.
 In the late 20th century, most trading posts were replaced by Navajo-owned businesses, shopping centers, and convenience stores.

 History

 Prior to their defeat by Kit Carson in 1864, the Navajo had been both raiding and trading with the Hispanic settlements of New Mexico for more than 200 years, acquiring in the process large herds of sheep and other livestock.
 Following their defeat, the U.S. Army forced more than 8,000 Navajo to relocate to Bosque Redondo in eastern New Mexico in what is called The Long Walk.
 The war and the forced residence at Bosque Redondo devastated the Navajo's economy and made them familiar with and dependent upon U.S. Army provided rations and manufactured products.
 In 1868, the Navajo were permitted to return to their homeland in the Four Corners area of New Mexico, Arizona, and Utah.
 The U.S. government pledged to provide the returning Navajo with the means to make a living by farming and ranching and the Navajo pledged to halt their raiding.
 The 3,000 or more Navaho who had avoided the Long Walk came out of hiding and joined the returnees.

 The Navajo reservation was expanded over time to an area of 17544500 acre.
 The reservation measures about 300 km east to west and 250 km north to south.
 The seat of government is located in Window Rock, Arizona.
 The remoteness of much of the reservation and the Navajo need for goods produced by Hispanic and Anglo settlers led to the establishment of trading posts on their lands.
 As it might be a week distant by horseback from their homes to sources of supply, the trading posts brought goods to the Navajo rather than them having the necessity to travel off the reservation.
 The Navajo learned also that a market existed for products they produced including wool and woven blankets and carpets.
 The trading post became the vehicle both for the Navajo obtaining the goods they needed and a market for the products they wished to sell.